han201/dsp/lessons/git_fork/readme.md

 # Getting Started with GitHub
+# edited by Han Lee, 03/21/2020, by adding the emoji at the end

 ## Objective
 Github is the most widely used open-source system for version control.
 All course documents are stored in a GitHub repository which will be used daily during the bootcamp.